 How is HIV transmitted?

 HIV is transmitted through contact with body fluids.
 While all body fluids can carry HIV, not all can cause transmission.
-Only those fluids that carry enough concentration of the virus can transmit it to others.
-Body fluids which can carry high concentrations of HIV include:
+These fluids must come in contact with a mucous membrane or damaged tissue, or be directly injected into the bloodstream (from a needle or syringe) for transmission to occur.
+Mucous membranes are found inside the rectum, vagina, penis, and mouth.
+Body fluids which can transmit HIV include:

 - Vaginal secretions